Master of Sustainable Tourism and Hospitality Management

 Commencement and transition regulations

-42. Students who began their studies under the 2021 Programme Regulations, or according to the transition regulations in those regulations were transferred to the 2021 Programme Regulations, are transferred to these 2022 Programme Regulations, so that these are effective for the remainder of the programme.
+42. Students who began their studies under the 2022 Programme Regulations or according to the transition regulations in those regulations were transferred to the 2022 Programme Regulations are transferred to these 2023 Programme Regulations, see also subsection (2)-(5).

 Competency profile for Master of Sustainable Tourism and Hospitality Management